 The majority of project participants surveyed ranked phone calls and in person meetings as their most preferred method of communicating with NCA.
 SMS texting was strongly represented as a second and third category.
-Demonstrating a strong preference for direct communication with NCA amongst this group surveyed.
+This demonstrates a strong preference for direct communication with NCA amongst the group surveyed.
+Social media, appears as the 4th preferred channel of communication.